chef/chef-web-docs/content/chef_client_security.md

 The `trusted_certs` directory on Chef Workstation and in Chef Infra Client works as a trusted certificate store for all communication in the Chef Infra system.
 Chef Infra trusts all SSL certificates stored in this directory--including certificates that are not issued by a trusted Certificate Authority (CA).

-Place private and self-signed certificates in the `trusted_certs` directory to use them on Chef Infra Servers.
-Also use this directory to store other certificates needed by the applications and services in your Chef-managed system.
+Place private and self-signed certificates in the `trusted_certs` directory to use them within Chef Infra Client and Workstation tools.

 Use the the [chef_client_trusted_certificate]({{< relref "/resources/chef_client_trusted_certificate" >}}) Chef Infra Client resource to manage these certificates continuously.